jmc-88/tint3/doc/tint3.1.md

 -c *config-file*

 :   Specify which configuration file to use instead of the default.

-    If this flag is not provided and `$XDG_CONFIG_HOME/tint3/tint3rc` is missing, tint3 will copy its default configuration file to that path.
+    If this flag is not provided and *$XDG_CONFIG_HOME/tint3/tint3rc* is missing, tint3 will copy its default configuration file to that path.

+    See **tint3rc(5)** for a description of the configuration file format.

 # FILES